marunpeng93/tas/README.md

 ### As Promise

 We can use tas as Promise.
-Tas is better than Promise and generator / yield, and the tasks [execution order](https://github.com/tasjs/tas/tree/master/benchmark/analytics/execution-order/__readme.md) is more reasonable.
-Tas performs more than **1 million** async tasks per second concurrently, faster than native Promise ([Benchmark](https://github.com/tasjs/tas/tree/master/benchmark/__readme.md)).
+Tas is better than Promise and generator / yield, and the tasks [execution order](./doc/execution-order/execution-order.md) is more reasonable.
+Tas performs more than **1 million** async tasks per second concurrently, faster than native Promise ([Benchmark of Performance](./doc/performance/performance.md)).

 ```js
 tas.promise(function(){